 Other signs that your horse may be experiencing Sweet Itch include:

-- Vigorous tail swishing (in attempt to keep insects away)
+- Vigorous tail swishing (in an attempt to keep insects away)

 - Excessive mutual grooming with pasture mates